Evgeny81/React-native-lapTracker/README.md

 # React-native-lapTracker
-A small app which let use to track time.
+A small app which let user to track time.